Ian MacAulay

 MacCaulay won the 2016 and 2018 Canadian Senior Curling Championships playing third for Cochrane and won a silver medal at the 2017 World Senior Curling Championships.

+He made his second Brier appearance in 2020, playing third on the P.E.I. team skipped by Bryan Cochrane.

 Personal life

 MacAulay works as the ice technician at the Rideau Curling Club and the RCMP Curling Club.
 He is married and has three children.